 Once all three stems are where you want them in the vase, you’re done.
 That’s all there is to it.

-If you are doing more than one arrangement, remove the stems and use them as a template to cut the stems for the vases that remain.
+If you are making more than one arrangement, remove the stems and use them as a template to cut the others for the remaining vases.

 That way, if you need to complete the arrangements at the venue, each stem will be ready to use, making the finishing process go much faster.

-This eliminates unnecessary on-site labor time as well as making delivery and setup much easier.
+This eliminates unnecessary on-site labor time as well as making delivery and setup much more manageable.

 With that out of the way, an introduction is in order.
-I am the person responsible for this website, Greg Johnson, and I created this site to share a bunch of helpful floral design tutorials with you.
-That’s it.
-It’s why I’m here with you now.
+I am the person responsible for this website, Greg Johnson.
+I created this site to share some helpful floral design tutorials with you.
+That’s why I’m here with you now.

 Want More Tips Like This?